 Pulmonologists will diagnose respiratory illnesses with a combination of procedures which may include a physical exam, lab tests, respiratory tests, imaging studies, and even exploratory surgery.
 Among them:

-- Pulmonary function tests are breathing tests that measure airflow, lung volume, gas exchange, and respiratory muscle function.
+- Pulmonary function tests (PFT) are breathing tests that measure airflow, lung volume, gas exchange, and respiratory muscle function.
 These include spirometry (which measures lung capacity and respiratory function) and pulse oximetry (which measures oxygen saturation).